rhnfzl/docker-and-kubernetes-for-data-scientist/README.md

 WSGI : Web Server Gateway Interface
 DockerHUb has Images -->

-* Docker Container can be downloaed from [DockerHub](https://hub.docker.com/)
+* Docker container images can be downloaed from [DockerHub](https://hub.docker.com/)

 > Difference Between Container and Image
->> Container is a running environment for Image. <br />
+>> Container is a running environment for Image <br />
->> Container provides the application image, port binding, virtual file system
+>> Container provides the application image, port binding, virtual file system <br />
+>> Docker images are read-only templates used to build containers and Containers are deployed instances created from those templates

 ### Resource Used

 * [Docker Tutorial for Beginners](https://youtu.be/3c-iBn73dDE)
 * [Docker for Data Science](https://youtu.be/jbb1dbFaovg)

+---

 ### Dockerfile